 When many people think of making videos, they think of the “traditional” course/lesson videos that show a person, talking on screen, for anywhere from a few minutes to an hour or more.
 And even though there are many other types of videos you can create (as evidenced by this post), videos of yourself can still be some of the most personal, helpful, meaningful type of content you can create.

 Your videos can be inspirational messages, quick lessons, course updates, answers to audience questions, and so much more.
-Plus, they don't have to be difficult to create.
-I love how Bunny White, shown below, records some of her videos for her mastermind brand with simple tech such as an external webcam and QuickTime software.
+Plus, they don’t have to be difficult to create.
+I love how Bunny White, shown below, records some of her videos for her new mastermind brand with simple tech such as an external webcam and QuickTime software.

 8. Tutorial videos